-Wear and tear has a huge impact on the overall quality and integrity of concrete – and as it is used as much for indoor and outdoor flooring solutions as it is for the construction of buildings, erosion and abrasion are quite common factors for damage.
+Wear and tear has a huge impact on the overall quality and integrity of concrete and is a main reason it is used on new custom home builds– and as it is used as much for indoor and outdoor flooring solutions as it is for the construction of buildings, erosion and abrasion are quite common factors for damage.
 Specialized coating sealants, such as acrylic coatings, are an effective solution to reinforce the surface areas of concrete, and as these come in both clear and colour variations, they are customisable, too!
 Water-based acrylic coatings lend a durable finish to bare or textured concrete surfaces, and offer easy maintenance for those high-traffic areas.
 These can prove to be slippery if applied to smoother concrete finishes, so choosing slip-resistant acrylic coatings (which are made slightly coarser than their counterparts) for stairs, pool areas and patios.

 Protection against Rock Salt and De-Icing Products